ChesterCaii/FCC-timestamp-microservice/README.md

 # Timestamp Microservice

-This is the boilerplate code for the Timestamp Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice
+This fulfills 1/5 projects for FreeCodeCamp's Back End Development and APIs Projects You can view it here https://boilerplate-project-timestamp.chestercai5.repl.co/